 The argument resets on the assumption that 个体案例 typify 整体情况.
 If this is not the case, then it is entirely possible that 在另外一个地方，上述个案的结果不会发生在其他地方, Thus lacking more infomation about 整体情况, it is difficult to reach the conclusion that …

 One problem with the argument is that it assumes that the nationwaide / statement statistics about … applies equally to 个体成员, Yet this might not be the case, for a varity of reasons, perhaps … ; perhaps … .
 Without ruling out such possibilities, the author cannot justifiably conclude that … .

 The author falsely depends on gratuitous assumption that ….
 However, no evidence is stated in the argument to support this assumption.
 For example, it is most likely that ….
 Therefore, the argument is unwarranted without ruling out such possibility.

-In support its own conclusion that …, the passage provides evidence that ….
-What the passage fails to see is taht …, and that ….
+In support of its own conclusion that …, the passage provides evidence that ….
+What the passage fails to see is that …, and that ….
 Given these possibilities, the passage’s conclusion that … is seriously undermined.